President of the Board, Altice N.V.

 Prior to joining Altice, Mr. Goei spent 15 years in investment banking with first JP Morgan and then Morgan Stanley in their Media & Communications Group in New York, Los Angeles, and London.
 He was Co-Head of Morgan Stanley’s European TMT Group when he left to join Altice N.V.

-Mr. Goei currently serves on the board of The Paley Center for Media.
+Mr. Goei currently serves on the boards of The Paley Center for Media and C-SPAN.

 He is a graduate of Georgetown University’s School of Foreign Service with cum laude honors.